 The motor drive shaft is easy to block with this mechanism, by using just one tool and no need for countering.

-The Bosch 1200 comes with an extraction adapter which is easy to attach with two knurled screws.
+The Bosch 1200 comes with an extraction adapter that is easy to attach with two knurled screws.
 Connect it to your home vacuum cleaner or buy a Bosch one to get the dust out of your eyes.

 Transparent chip guard